ncatlab/nlab-content/pages/1746.md

-What is usually called "generalized cohomology" is obtained from a generalization of the axioms of Eilenberg-Steenrod.
+What is usually called "generalized cohomology" is obtained from a generalization of the axioms of Eilenberg--Steenrod.

 This turns out to be equivalent to [[cohomology]] with coefficient object a [[spectrum]].
 See